monovich/bart2-docker/README.md

 # and host machine.
 Data needs to be placed inside the data directory on the
 # host machine to be accessible to the container.

-# Due to git filesize limits, only a test genelist is provided.
+# Due to git filesize limits, only a test genelist is provided, though BART

-# example geneset input
-# bart2 geneset -i data/input/sample-genelist.txt -s mm10 --outdir data/output/
+# also takes .bam and .bed input:

 # example profile input
 # bart2 profile -i data/input/ChIP.bam -f bam -s hg38 --outdir data/output/